Hornbill-Docs/servicemanager-config/servicemanager-config/assets/asset-actions.md

 # Asset Actions

 Asset Actions are configurable buttons that appear on asset records.
-When a user selects one, it can open a URL in a new tab, trigger an Autotask process, or open a URL inside a popup window — all within the context of the asset being viewed, with the asset's own field values available as variables inside URLs and messages.
+When a user selects one, it can open a URL in a new tab, trigger an Auto Task process, or open a URL inside a popup window — all within the context of the asset being viewed, with the asset's own field values available as variables inside URLs and messages.

 ## Before you begin